 Another €12,000 to “Water for Ghana” project

-In lieu of Christmas gifts to customers we will again donate to the same worthy cause that we supported as a result of the this year’s customer satisfaction survey.
+In lieu of Christmas gifts to customers we have again donated to the same worthy cause that we supported as a result of the the 2019 customer satisfaction survey.
 Our donation of €12,000 will be used for a good cause in our and our customers’ names to enable people in Eastern, Central and Volta a better access to drinking water and to sanitary facilities.

 Although Ghana has made significant economic achievements in recent years, living conditions in many places are lagging behind.
 Especially in rural areas, people hardly benefit.
 Only 66 percent of the population has access to drinking water and only 9 percent have sanitary facilities.